andrew-canaday/libyimmo/ci/ws/README.md

 ### Local Test

- 1. During configuration: pass the `--enable-examples` flag.
- 2. In your build directory: `make && ./examples/yimmo-example-ws`
+ 1. In your build directory: `make && ./ci/ws/yimmo-ws-echo`
- 3. In this directory: `./autobahn-local.sh`
+ 2. In this directory: `./autobahn-local.sh`